 The classification of products or services needs deep domain/industry knowledge and contextual awareness of the business.

-When we talk about Supply Chain visibility, you may be thinking about some complex data analysis tools, methods, visualization or even insights.
+When we talk about Savings Management in Supply Chain, you may be thinking about some complex data analysis tools, methods, visualization or even insights.
 No. In this article, we are talking about something even more fundamental, the classification of products or services which sets the foundation for supply chain visibility.

 Even though, the lack of it or its inconsistency can impact many strategic decisions of the business; the classification approach and methodology of products and services is often considered least priority and/or left to an analyst.
 This video (Source – YouTube) – which is a bit of a humorous take on this problem, shows how it can have a far-reaching impact even up to your customers (internal or external).